Residents at Kingland House celebrated St Patrick’s Day in style! Everyone geared up in Irish hats and was ready to … Read More

 The benefits of this are plentiful: allowing full time carers to rest; socialising with like-minded people and keeping the body and mind active; relieving oneself of the hassle of personal care and home-cooked meal preparation; a simple change of scene.
 With our welcoming staff on hand all day, individuals can feel safe and secure within our friendly care homes and enjoy a different environment to their own home.

 Following on from this Sam gained his qualifications in diet, food and nutrition and was able to transfer his passion for cooking to the care sector.
 Prior to Kingland House he worked as Head Chef at Wareham community hospital.
+Whilst at Kingland, Sam has won awards for the quality of his food.

 The staff at Kingland were always cheerful and willing to go the extra mile [for my father].
 They took great care of him and his health improved no end.
 We would have no hesitation in recommending the home!